-In terms of temporal evolution, the composition of the palynological assemblage does not significantly change through the 7 - 1 Ma interval documented by the Dungsam Chu section.
-In contrast, the Surai Khola section shows a shift at around 6.5 Ma, when ferns drop and grasses predominate from then onwards [Hoorn et al., 2000].
-The Bhutanese record thus resembles the pre-6.5 Ma Nepalese record, rather than its post-6.5 Ma temporal equivalent (Figure D1).
-This suggests that the environment and probably the paleoclimate in Bhutan, in the lowland and floodplain, were consistently more humid than the co-eval environments and paleoclimate in Nepal, as is the case nowadays [B Bookhagen and Burbank, 2010; Bodo Bookhagen and Burbank, 2006]].
-The palynological record thus indicates that the orographic perturbation of ISM precipitations exerted by the surface uplift of the Shillong plateau 4-3 [Biswas et al., 2007] to 3.5-2 Ma ago [Najman et al., 2016] did not measurably modify the wet local climate observed in the Bhutanese foothills since 7 Ma.
+In terms of temporal evolution, the composition of the palynological assemblage does not significantly change through the 7-1 Ma interval documented by the Dungsam Chu section.
+In contrast, the Surai Khola section shows a shift at around 6.5 Ma, when ferns drop and grasses predominate from then onward [Hoorn et al., 2000].
+The Bhutanese record thus resembles the pre-6.5 Ma Nepalese record, rather than its post-6.5 Ma temporal equivalent (Figure S2).
+This suggests that the environment and probably the paleoclimate in Bhutan, in the lowland and floodplain, were consistently more humid than the coeval environments and paleoclimate in Nepal, as is the case nowadays [Bookhagen and Burbank, 2010, 2006].
+The palynological record thus indicates that the orographic perturbation of ISM precipitations exerted by the surface uplift of the Shillong Plateau 4-3 [Biswas et al., 2007] to 3.5-2 Ma ago [Najman et al., 2016] did not measurably modify the wet local climate observed in the Bhutanese foothills since 7 Ma.

 6.4.
-Accumulation rates and deformation
+Accumulation Rates and Deformation

-In foreland basins, the rates of sediment preservation are conditioned by the spatiotemporal evolution of the subsidence, which primarily generate accommodation space for deposits, and by sediment supply derived from the erosion of the adjacent mountain range [PDeCelles and Giles, 1996].
-Consistent with the forelandward migration of the basin flexure associated with the lateral and vertical growth of the orogenic system, the foredeep depozones of foreland basins are generally characterized by an overall acceleration of subsidence through time recorded by increasing accumulation rates and convex up subsidence curves (e.g. [Charreau et al., 2009; Ojha et al., 2009; Xie and Heller, 2009]).
-For the Himalayan foreland basin, such increasing or constant accumulation rates calculated from the non-decompacted sedimentary thicknesses of the Siwalik deposits have been mostly interpreted in terms of flexure associated with the slip history of the Main Boundary Thrust (MBT) (e.g. [D Burbank et al., 1996; Meigs et al., 1995; Ojha et al., 2009]).
-Contrary to other foreland sedimentary sections from Pakistan to Arunachal Pradesh (see Figure 13 in [Ojha et al., 2009] and Figure 10 in [Chirouze et al., 2012a], the Dungsam Chu section has a unique characteristic which is that the accumulation rate decrease steadily from ~0.63 mm/yr between ~7 and ~4.5 Ma, to ~0.3 mm/yr between ~4.5 and ~3.5 Ma, and ~0.07 mm/yr between ~3.5 and ~1 Ma (Figure 10c and 12).
+In foreland basins, the rates of sediment preservation are conditioned by the spatiotemporal evolution of the subsidence, which primarily generate accommodation space for deposits, and by sediment supply derived from the erosion of the adjacent mountain range [DeCelles and Giles, 1996].
+Consistent with the forelandward migration of the basin flexure associated with the lateral and vertical growth of the orogenic system, the fore-deep depozones of foreland basins are generally characterized by an overall acceleration of subsidence through time recorded by increasing accumulation rates and convex up subsidence curves [e.g., Charreau et al., 2009; Ojha et al., 2009; Xie and Heller, 2009].
+For the Himalayan foreland basin, such increasing or constant accumulation rates calculated from the nondecompacted sedimentary thicknesses of the Siwalik deposits have been mostly interpreted in terms of flexure associated with the slip history of the Main Boundary Thrust (MBT) [e.g., Burbank et al., 1996; Meigs et al., 1995; Ojha et al., 2009].
+Contrary to other foreland sedimentary sections from Pakistan to Arunachal Pradesh [see Ojha et al., 2009, Figure 13;Chirouze et al., 2012, Figure 10], the Dungsam Chu section has a unique characteristic which is that the accumulation rate decreases steadily from ~0.63 mm/yr between ~7 and ~4.5 Ma to ~0.3 mm/yr between ~4.5 and ~3.5 Ma and ~0.07 mm/yr between ~3.5 and ~1 Ma (Figures 10c and 12).

-Different mechanisms including climatically- or tectonically-driven decrease in subsidence and/or in sediment supply to the foreland basin may potentially account for this deceleration of accumulation rate in eastern Bhutan.
-First, the detrital influx entering the basin may have decreased due to a climatically-driven slowdown of erosion in the hinterland of the orogen.
-Second, a tectonically-driven decrease in subsidence could have resulted from the forelandward propagation of the fold-and-thrust belt and the integration of the study area into the thrust-wedge depozone of the basin.
-Third, the subsidence and/or the sediment supply may have diminished due to a tectonically-driven decrease of shortening rates along the frontal Himalayan structures generating decay of crustal thickening and erosion in the hinterland and decay of the lithospheric flexure in the foreland.
+Different mechanisms including climatically or tectonically driven decrease in subsidence and/or in sediment supply to the foreland basin may potentially account for this deceleration of accumulation rate in eastern Bhutan.
+First, the detrital influx entering the basin may have decreased due to a climatically driven slowdown of erosion in the hinterland of the orogen.
+Second, a tectonically driven decrease in subsidence could have resulted from the forelandward propagation of the fold-and-thrust belt and the integration of the study area into the thrust-wedge depozone of the basin.
+Third, the subsidence and/or the sediment supply may have diminished due to a tectonically driven decrease of shortening rates along the frontal Himalayan structures generating decay of crustal thickening and erosion in the hinterland and decay of the lithospheric flexure in the foreland.